yasufum/spp-tmp/docs/guides/spp_vf/commands/secondary.rst

     spp > sec 1;classifier_table add mac 52:54:00:01:00:01 ring:0

-Register an entry with a VLAN tag to classifier table.
+Register an entry with a VLAN ID to classifier table.

 .. code-block:: console

     spp > sec 1;classifier_table add vlan [VLAN_ID] [MAC_ADDRESS] [RES_ID]

-This is an example to register an entry with VLAN tag 101 for port ``ring:0``.
+This is an example to register an entry with VLAN ID 101 for port ``ring:0``.

 .. code-block:: console